Chemistry Courses (CHEM)

 Corequisite: Chemistry 51.
 (Fall)

-Daub, Haushalter, Vosburg.
-A systematic study of the chemistry of carbon-containing compounds, emphasizing synthesis, reaction mechanisms, and the relation of structure to observable physical and chemical properties.
-Prerequisites: Chemistry 23A, 23B, and 24.
-(Spring)
+Brucks, Haushalter, Vosburg.
+Systematic study of the chemistry of carbon-containing compounds, emphasizing synthesis, reaction mechanisms, and the relation of structure to observable physical and chemical properties.
+Prerequisites: Chemistry 24 and Chemistry 42.
+(Fall)

-Daub, Haushalter, Johnson, Vosburg.
+Brucks, Haushalter, Johnson, Vosburg.
 Laboratory taken concurrently with Chemistry 56.
 Prerequisite: Chemistry 24 or instructor approval.
 Corequisite: Chemistry 56.
-(Spring)
+(Fall)

 103. Chemical Analysis (3)

 Hawkins, Van Ryswyk.
 Applications of chemical equilibria in qualitative and quantitative analysis with emphasis on inorganic systems.
 Introduction to electrochemistry and chromatography.
-Prerequisites: Chemistry 23A, 23B, and 24.
+Prerequisites: Chemistry 24 and Chemistry 42.
 (Fall)

 104. Inorganic Chemistry (3)

-Johnson, Van Heuvelen, Van Hecke.
-Systematic study of the preparation, properties, structures, analysis and reactions of inorganic compounds.
+Johnson, Van Hecke, Van Heuvelen.
+A systematic study of the preparation, properties, structures, analysis, and reactions of inorganic compounds.
 Prerequisites: Chemistry 56; Chemistry 52 advised.
 (Spring)

-Daub, Haushalter, Vosburg.
+Brucks, Haushalter, Vosburg.
 A continuation of the chemistry of carbon compounds.
 Prerequisite: Chemistry 56.
-(Fall)
+(Spring)